 When I was required to write huge amounts of notes, for example, I developed my own shorthand.
 I abbreviated constantly, and drew arrows and symbols.
 Although I thought nothing of these types of shortcuts at the time, having relied on them largely out of necessity, I suspect they are crucial to developing the ability to move easily between concrete and abstract.

 A decade later, when I began tutoring SAT reading, I was baffled by the extent to which my students struggled with these skills, as well as by their persistent refusal to write things down.
 As I compared my own decidedly low-tech high school experience with their technology-flooded one, I slowly began to piece together the reason behind their difficulties.
-Now, I am increasingly disturbed by the emphasis on rapid group- and technology-based tasks that merely appear sophisticated at the expense of ones that actually build they type of foundation that ultimately allows more for sophisticated work.
+In many cases, I realized, they simply had not even developed the fine-motor control to write quickly enough to make note-taking effective.
+Now, I am increasingly disturbed by the emphasis on rapid group- and technology-based tasks that merely appear sophisticated at the expense of ones that actually build the type of foundation that ultimately allows more for sophisticated work.